 - Your doctor and pharmacist may also be resources for helping you manage costs.

 When you live with a chronic condition like chronic obstructive pulmonary disease (COPD), the last thing you want to worry about is the cost of treatment.
-For many people, cost acts as a major barrier to managing and treating their COPD.
+For many people, cost is a major barrier to managing and treating COPD.

 COPD management includes:

-The good news is, some government and nonprofit programs can help with these costs.
-There are also forms of support that might help you manage both COPD and its costs.
+Some government and nonprofit programs can help with these costs.
+Other forms of support might also help you manage both COPD and its costs.

 The costs of managing COPD can include: